 - Please note that this procedure should be followed as soon as the relevant tax-month finishes, before processing payrolls that fall into a later tax month.
 This is because the application includes all pay records in the next Tax Payable procedure unless they have already been marked ‘tax-paid’ by a previous Tax Payable procedure.
 This happens whatever tax month you select from the initial menu choices.

 Backing up your data

 - Frequent backups will allow reversion to a recent period in cases where data files become corrupted or hardware fails.
 Without backups, such events may require all data to be input again from scratch.

 - To backup your data, the whole installation folder should be copied to another location.
 All necessary files are located in the single installation folder.

-- The default installation folder is c:\AWapps-201314 for the 2013-14 tax year, and similarly for later years.
-If you installed to a different folder, then backup that folder instead.
+- The default installation folder is c:\AWapps-201819 for the 2018-2019 tax year ending 5th April 2019, and similarly for later years.
+If you installed to a different folder (including on Linux systems), then backup that folder instead.